Saturday, August 2, 2008

 The house was located in Welshire East, a housing area of 400 houses on the north side of Hampden and east side of Monaco, near the corner of I-25 and Hampden Avenue in Southeast Denver.
 Here we lived for 6 years.
 Tracy had her office just 2 blocks away and I had the offices of Novinger Resources, Inc. in the house, using the family room on the main floor and all of the basement.

-Denver is great, the weather is wonderful, the city is exciting, and we had friends and family throughout the city and a long background of living and working in the City.
+Denver is great, the weather is wonderful, the city is exciting, and we had friends and family throughout the city and a long history of living and working in the City.

 Only because of our interests in Latin America and Mexico did we leave Denver to live further south in the United States with closer access to Latin America.
 But the South Magnolia Street house will always be special because it was where we started our life together.